yousseffissal/CS50_Final_Project_Youssef_Fissal/README.md

     `http://localhost/CS50_Final_Project_Youssef_Fissal/Code_Files/html/signin.html`

-    To open the Accepted Applicants page, go to:
+    To open the Accepted Applicants Page, go to:

      `http://localhost/CS50_Final_Project_Youssef_Fissal/Code_Files/php/accepted.php` (Of course there will be no accepted applicants at first)